dj-raphael/Dapper-test-lost-parameters/README.md

 Usage:
 Run program in Visual Studio debug mode
-and wait 1 minute, if exception not catching - add 100-1000 additional workers
+and wait for 1 minute, if exception is not catching - add 100-1000 additional workers
 if not catching in 10 minutes - restart program

 without attached debugger I add about 10000 workers and wait about 10 hours